curg/blockchain-interoperability/peg.md

 * (가제) centralized-peg
 * federate-peg (federated?)

 Federate peg is more de-centralized than centralized-peg.
 Its process is mostly similar with those of multi-signature transaction.
 As you can see in the term itself, the federation exists in federate-peg.
 Federation is composed of several different entities and each of them has sort of private keys.
 They all together mutli-signatuer wallet , which deposit exists.

+Federated Peg is a mechanism that uses functionaries to move assets between two chains.[4]

 * Hub

 For COSMOS Hub is the genesis Zone of its ecosystem.
 Basically, Hub is connected with all the other zones.
-So if, the zone A
-  and B is trying to exchange they have
+Imagine that zone A and B is trying to exchange sort of coins or information.
+The coin comes out from zone A and go to Hub.
+Then it goes to zone B. So everytime when two or more than two different zones are trying to interact they have to pass through the Hub.

 * multi-sig

-  Same as the muli-sig wallet federated peg also work in the same way.
+For making a transaction, the sender and owner have to use their own keys.
+Sender has to use their private key to proof the ownership of coins that will be sent and Reciever has to use its public key that will be used as a address.
+Only the keys of sender and receiver will be used in the transaction.
+But when it comes Multi-signature transaction some sort of parts will be changed.
+Most of part is still same, but the signature and ownership part.
+Ownership of coin or wallet is not belongs to single entity but more than one.
+And more than certain number of entities who have the ownership must sign to make transaction.
+M of N multisignature must be signed by at least M entities and the number of entities who have ownership is N.

+For example, 3 of 5 multisignature wallet needs at least 3 signs to finish the transaction.
+And the ownership of wallet belongs to 5 entities.
+At least 3 signatures are need every single time when transaction occurs.

 ### 방법에 대한 분류
 * add new opcode

 * SPV proof

 * 모든 blocks

 * superblock

+Superblock first and mostly mentioned at the paper named 'Using Superblocks to Bridge Dogecoin to Ethereum'.
+The basic concept of Superblock is almost same as that of Merkle hash from Merkle Tree and structure is also almost same with regular block.
+Superblock act its as the Root hash of several other blocks.

+Structure of Superblock that it is proposed will contain :

+- The root hash of a Merkle tree built from the block hashes.
+- The blocks’ accumulated difficulty.
+- The hash of the last block of the superblock.
+- The timestamp of the last block of the superblock.
+- The hash of the parent superblock data.

+Superblock was proposed for being used as a Bridge that connects Dogecoin and Ethereum.

 ## 주요 프로젝트
 TBA